Research shows that Movies, music, and other activities have been perfect escapism for victims with mental health problems.

 Related Reads:

-Now that we have come to an end, I should say that every movie has a different perspective on mental health.
+Now that we have ended, I should say that every movie has a different perspective on mental health.
 But in the end, it may be your story or somebody else.
 Every movie has

 This showcased a perfect example of valuing mental health and how awareness of it can be spread.